saulheno/Computer-Science/Python/Year 2/Assignment1/readme.txt

+Setup is pretty basic, just make sure to have ap_docs and ap_docs2 in the same directory as the .py file

 This assignment seemed daunting at first, but once the basic principles of how it works were discovered i felt the logic aspect of the project was a breeze for the most part.
 The file contains a few functions, not too many, but i wanted to make my code as clean as possible so i could take snippets from it